openstack/openstack-manuals/doc/config-ref-rst/source/compute/conductor.rst

 compute nodes, such as migrations or resizes.

-To customize the ``Conductor``, use the configuration option settings documented in the table ":ref:`nova-conductor`".
+To customize the ``Conductor``, use the configuration option settings documented in the table :ref:`nova-conductor`.